zalavariandris/Lighttrace2D/README.md

+# Lighttracer2D

+A 2d lightracer, with lens, mirror and diffuse materials.
+I was experimenting how light would travel through space in 2 dimensions.
+Light decays much slower compared to 3D.
+The algorhitm shoot photons from light sources and simulate light bounce based on physics.

+## features
+- laser, omni and directional light sources
+- chosse 3 materials: transparent, mirror and diffuse
+- progressive rendering
+- select and move objects
+- select and edit light sources and objects

 ## Todo
-- add light passes over time
+- pan and zoom
 - sample bsdf
-- light attentuation through third dimension
+- simulate light attentuation through third dimension

-## Bonus
-- dispersion
+- color dispersion (prism)
-- milk like media.
-Sub surface scattering
+- Sub surface scattering (milk like medum).
-- femtophotography
+- Femtophotography: animate photons through time.